-$199.00 MSRP (US Sizes 4- 10)
+$199.00 MSRP (US Sizes 4 - 10)

-The Pilot Viper Plate that is attached to this Vista model is made with DuPont's Zytel nylon, a material that is stiff, lightweight, and durable.
+The Pilot Viper Nylon Plate that is attached to this Vista model is made with DuPont's Zytel nylon, a plastic that is stiff, lightweight, and durable.
 The trucks are aluminum, the kingpins and axles are steel, and everything is replaceable if the need arises!
 Atom Pulse Wheels are some of our all-time favorites for outdoor skating, and they spin on excellent Bionic bearings.
 One notable drawback is that the toe stop is secured with a nut, which means it will need to be checked and tightened regularly.
-Considering the overall performance and quality of the components in this package, we endorse the Vista Viper Nylon as the best outdoor roller skate for beginners and casual skaters.
+Considering the overall performance and quality of the components in this package, we endorse the Jackson Vista Nylon as the best outdoor roller skate for beginners and casual skaters.

-$330.00 MSRP (US Sizes 4 - 11)
+$300.00 MSRP (US Sizes 4 - 11)

-Chuffed is a relatively new company that is owned and operated by roller skaters, which is why the Chuffed Wanderer Skates are our pick for the best outdoor skates for intermediate and advanced skaters.
+The Chuffed Wanderer Skates are our pick for the best outdoor skates for intermediate and advanced skaters.
 The Wanderer Boot has 100% genuine suede uppers with stiff counters and reinforcements that make it ultra-responsive and powerful.
 A padded lining and tongue, as well as a cushioned insole, means there is very little break-in time, and the boot is comfortable right out of the box.

 Our favorite thing about the Chuffed Wanderer, and what makes them especially awesome for advanced skaters, is that you can change the wheels, and they become excellent for park skating and dance sessions.
 The aluminum plate is powerful and responsive, and its weight isn't as noticeable as other cast aluminum plates that tend to make your skates feel like bricks.
 Finally, don't sleep on the Chuffed outdoor wheels; their small profile and 82A tire are a great combination for navigating streets, obstacles, and anything else that gets in your way!

-$179.95 MSRP (EU Sizes 36 - 43, US 5 - 10)
+$176.95 MSRP (EU Sizes 36 - 43, US 5 - 10)

 If you are looking to get the most bang for your buck, then look no further than Chaya Melrose Elite Skates.
 With an eye-popping price tag well under $200, these skates offer everything an outdoor skater needs and then some!
 The faux-suede boot is extremely comfortable, and because it's entirely synthetic, the Melrose Elite Boot holds its shape almost too well—there isn't much stretch or break-in that happens with this boot.